Ultimate Yufuin Travel Guide: Exploring the Onsen Paradise of Kyushu

 You can’t miss it when there is literally a giant sign that says “Yufuin Floral Village”

-Entering Yufuin Floral Village feels like you are stepping into a Studio Ghibli film, the village is a collection of souvenir shops and cafes all decorated with beautiful flowers and greenery.
+Entering Yufuin Floral Village feels like you are stepping into a Studio Ghibli film, the village is a small theme park with a collection of souvenir shops and cafes all decorated with beautiful flowers and greenery.
 The buildings are made out of bricks like in the Three Little Pigs fairy tale, with wooden doors, chimneys, and corrugated iron windows.

 It’s like I’ve been transported to another country